 4. Supercookies

-How to Prevent Browser Tracking on Your iPhone
+How to Prevent Browser Tracking on Your iPhone?

 If you’re concerned about browser tracking on your iPhone, here are some steps you can take to protect your privacy: